 Yes, if you are a homeowner or mobile home owner and

-You use the home as your principal residence;
+You use the home as your principal residence AND

-You either will be age 61 by December 31st in the year of application, or you are a disabled person of any age who is unable to work because of a physical or mental impairment.
+Either you will be age 61 by December 31st in the year of application, OR you are a disabled person of any age who is unable to work because of a physical or mental impairment.
 (You must have a doctor's written statement.)

 To qualify for an exemption, the maximum amount of annual household income you can have is $35,000.
 "Household income" includes:

-income from anyone else who lives with you and has an ownership interest in the home.
+income from anyone who lives with you and has an ownership interest in the home

 Deductions for medical expenses may apply.

 It lasts as long as you meet the age or disability and the income requirements.
-The exemption becomes effective for taxes in the year following the year you apply.
+The exemption becomes effective for taxes in the year after the year you apply.

 If you met the requirements in the past, but did not get the exemption, you may be able to get the exemption three years retroactively.
 This could mean a refund of taxes you already paid out.